Bi-Level Route Optimization and Path Planning with Hazard Exploration: Routing Strategy

 \subsection{Pseudo-nodes Generation for Route Augmentation}

 Exploration efficiency is a key factor in the route optimization phase of path planning.
-To enhance UAV exploration and improve path coverage, we introduce pseudo-nodes as auxiliary nodes.
-Initially, the optimized route considers all known nodes, establishing a visit sequence.
-However, if known nodes are unevenly distributed, large inter-node gaps may result in inefficient coverage.
-In practice, since known nodes are randomly placed, they often cluster in specific regions, leaving other areas underexplored or entirely uncovered.
+To enhance UAV exploration and improve path coverage, we introduce pseudo-nodes.
+Initially, the optimized route considers all of the known nodes, establishing a visit sequence.
+However, if known nodes are unevenly distributed, large inter-node gaps may result in inefficient coverage by an agent traversing only to those known nodes.
+In practice, since the known nodes are randomly placed, they often cluster in specific regions, leaving other areas underexplored or entirely uncovered.
 This leads the VRP solution---which seeks the shortest route satisfying constraints between known nodes---to be biased toward these clustered known nodes, reducing overall exploration potential by neglecting sparsely covered areas that may contain hazards.
-To mitigate this, pseudo-nodes are incorporated into the route optimization process to provide more uniformly distributed waypoints to the path planner, guiding the UAV through less-visited areas and ensuring more effective overall coverage.
+To mitigate this, pseudo-nodes are incorporated into the route optimization process in a manner (described below) that provides more uniformly distributed waypoints to the path planner.
+This, in turn, guides the UAV through less-visited areas and ensuring more effective overall coverage.

 Pseudo-nodes are generated based on the spatial distribution of known nodes using centroidal Voronoi tessellation (CVT), a specialized Voronoi diagram wherein the generating points coincide with the center of mass of their respective Voronoi cells~\cite{CVT_1999}.
 In a CVT, a given set of generators \( x_i \) partitions the domain \( \Omega \) into Voronoi cells \( V_i \), where each cell consists of all points closest to its respective generator